-As a lifelong Batfan with a few opinions on the matter, and in the wake of glimpsing the Batmobile to be featured in The Batman, I have taken up the challenge of taking a deeper look under the hood of all the live-action designs and ranking them in ascending order to determine which Batmobile rules the road.
+The question is, among its cinematic designs, which Batmobile is best?
+As a lifelong Batfan with a few opinions on the matter, I have accepted the challenge of taking a deeper look under the hood of all the Batmobile designs from every live-action Batman movie so far and ranking them in ascending order to determine which one rules the road.
 Buckle up.

-7. Batman (1943)
+8. Batman (1943)

-This Batmobile might not even be worth counting, for a couple of reasons.
+This Batmobile might not even be worth counting and for a couple of reasons.
 For one, the 1943 Batman serials starring Lewis Wilson as the Caped Crusader have been long forgotten by most and rarely referenced in comparison to more modern cinematic entries.

-6. Batman & Robin (1997)
+7. Batman & Robin (1997)

-I will give it points for its sleek, somewhat traditional body design and getting rid of a certain feature from the Batmobile in Joel Schumacher’s last Batman movie that I will get to soon, but I take away just as many points for making this vehicle a one-seater with an unsealable open top that makes George Clooney’s Batman susceptible to gunfire, a crushed head if it flips over, or bugs in his teeth.
+I will give points for its sleek, somewhat traditional body design and getting rid of a certain feature from the Batmobile in Joel Schumacher’s previous Batman movie that I will get to soon.
+I take away just as many points, though, for making this vehicle a one-seater with an unsealable open top that makes George Clooney’s Batman susceptible to gunfire, a crushed head if it flips over, or bugs in his teeth.
 If you want to make the Batmobile the ultimate toy, at least make it a real car first.

 6. Batman Forever (1995)

-The bright, blue light emitting from the translucent ribbing pattern of the body and wheels would be repeated in Batman & Robin (and with red added, too), but at least that Batmobile got rid of the comically large and unnecessary third wing sticking out from the center rear, which would not come in handy under low overpasses.
+The bright, blue light emitting from the translucent ribbing pattern of the body and wheels would be repeated (with red added, too) in Batman & Robin, but at least that Batmobile got rid of the comically large and unnecessary third wing sticking out from the center rear, which would not come in handy under low overpasses.
 This is yet another Batmobile that suffers from putting style over substance and a misunderstanding of its purpose for crime fighting and transportation, not winning prizes at the local car show.

-5. Batman v Superman: Dawn Of Justice (2016), Justice League (2017)
+5. Batman v Superman: Dawn Of Justice (2016), Zack Snyder’s Justice League (2021)

 This is essentially the Blade Runner universe’s idea of a military grade combat vehicle which, despite its impressive built-in arsenal, has nothing memorable to offer in comparison to previous Batmobiles.
 Even when Frank Miller’s Batman drove a tank in The Dark Knight Returns, he had the thought to give it ears.

 3. Batman: The Movie (1966)